microsoft/pyright/README.md

 ## FAQ
 **Q:** What is the difference between pyright and the [Microsoft Python Visual Studio Code plugin](https://github.com/Microsoft/vscode-python)?

-**A:** Pyright is focused entirely on type checking, and is a side project with no dedicated team.
-The Python VS Code plugin is Microsoft's officially supported extension for Visual Studio Code, and provides diverse array of features including auto-complete, debugging, linter plugins, type checking plugins, and much more.
-Pyright can be used in alongide the Microsoft Python extension to combine the rich capabilities the Python extension provides with the type checking capabilities of pyright.
+**A:** Pyright is focused on type checking and is a side project with no dedicated team.
+The Python VS Code plugin is Microsoft’s officially-supported extension for VS Code and provides a diverse array of features including auto-complete, debugging, linter plugins, type-checking plugins, and much more.
+Pyright can be used alongide the Microsoft Python extension.

-**Q:** What is the difference between pyright and the [Microsoft Python Language Server](https://github.com/Microsoft/python-language-server)?
+**Q:** What is the difference between Pyright and the [Microsoft Python Language Server](https://github.com/Microsoft/python-language-server)?

-**A:** The Microsoft Python Language Server is a [language server protocol (LSP)](https://microsoft.github.io/language-server-protocol/) implementation that works with the Microsoft Python Visual Studio Code plugin, and it is officially supported by a team of Microsoft engineers.
-It focuses on providing core editing capabilities such as auto-completion (including 3rd party libraries), code navigation, documentation, with syntax checking and some type checking capabilities.
-Pyright is focused entirely on providing fast syntax and comprehensive type checking for your own code base with some unique features such as more configurabilty, command-line execution.
+**A:** The Microsoft Python Language Server is a [language server protocol (LSP)](https://microsoft.github.io/language-server-protocol/) implementation that works with the Microsoft Python VS Code plugin, and it is officially supported by a team of Microsoft engineers.
+It focuses on providing core editing capabilities such as auto-completion (including third-party libraries), code navigation, and documentation.
+Pyright is focused on providing fast syntax and type checking with features such as more configurabilty and command-line execution.

-**Q:** What is the long term plan for pyright?
+**Q:** What is the long-term plan for Pyright?

-**A:** Pyright is a side project with no dedicated team, there is no guarantee of continued development on the project.
-If you find it useful feel free to use it and contribute to the code base.
+**A:** Pyright is a side project with no dedicated team.
+There is no guarantee of continued development on the project.
+If you find it useful, feel free to use it and contribute to the code base.

 ## Installation
 You can install the latest-published version of the Pyright VS Code extension directly from VS Code.
 Simply open the extensions panel and search for `pyright`.